dhwani1403/Master/DataEntryAnalysis.md

 * In place of two or three tables we can create ! table which can contain Location Column so handling data will be easy

-### Below tables can give the idea that what type of data a resercher should collect and how to organize that Data for Planktons species so that it will be easy to make any decision from the data.

 #### Solutions to above mentioned problems